DigitalArtsWITS/2014IOT/part2.3_mongo_data/README.md

 Install the mongojs node module from https://github.com/mafintosh/mongojs

-Use nodejs to .save and .find from the database.
+Use nodejs to .save entries to the database.

+Use .find to retrieve entries from the database.

+Use processing.js to visualise data graphically.
+Ideally have socket.io update graphical display as new data is available.

 Learn how to search using the $gt, $lt etc.. options.